David Littleproud: Leadership of National Party (2022-2026)

+Coalition break ups

 On 20 May 2025, Littleproud announced that the Nationals would not renew the Coalition agreement with the Liberals.
 Littleproud told new Liberal leader Sussan Ley that while the Nationals will be on the crossbench, "I gave her the commitment that I'll work with her every day to help to try to rebuild the relationship to the point we can re-enter a coalition before the next election".
 On 28 May 2025, the Liberals and Nationals announced a renewed Coalition agreement following agreement on several policy areas that the Nationals had advocated, and a new shadow ministry was revealed with Littleproud as Shadow Minister for Agriculture.

+On 21 January 2026, after a vote on the Combatting Antisemitism, Hate and Extremism (Criminal and Migration Laws) Bill 2026, all Nationals frontbenchers including Littleproud resigned from the Shadow Ministry in 'solidarity', after the resignation of Senators Susan McDonald, Bridget McKenzie, and Ross Cadell, for voting against the official Coalition position.
+The following day, Littleproud announced that the Nationals would be leaving the Coalition, citing that "The Nationals cannot be part of a shadow ministry while Sussan Ley is the Leader".

+Littleproud's leadership was unsuccessfully challenged in the 2026 National Party of Australia leadership spill, against Colin Boyce.

+The two parties reunified the Coalition on 8 February 2026.

+Resignation

+On 10 March 2026, Littleproud announced his resignation from his position as the leader of the Nationals, citing himself as "buggered."
+However, he stated his intention to remain in Parliament as MP for Maranoa.

 Political positions

 Murray-Darling Basin

 On 14 February 2018, Labor and the Greens voted to disallow a mechanism in the Murray Darling Basin Plan that would reduce the amount of water being returned to the environment in the northern basin.

 The disallowance motion triggered a crisis in basin states when New South Wales and Victoria pledged to abandon the Plan as a result.
 It was widely considered the withdrawal of the two largest states would see the Basin Plan dismantled after it had taken more than a century to strike the agreement.
 On 7 May 2018, in the lead up to a second disallowance motion that would have blocked 36 environmental water savings projects, Littleproud struck a deal with Labor that both secured the works in question and the 70GL recovery reduction for Northern Basin farmers which had previously been disallowed.
 This effectively resurrected the Murray-Darling Basin Plan by reassuring Basin states the Plan would be fulfilled as agreed in 2012.
 In addition to securing the Basin Plan, Littleproud delivered enhanced protections for Aboriginal people in the Basin.
 This included an Indigenous position on the MDBA board and a world-first $40 million indigenous fund so Aboriginal communities could buy water for either cultural or economic purposes.